gitopedia/gitopedia/docs/roadmap.md

 - **DONE:** Provide ULID generation utilities for the Researcher agent:
   - Created `scripts/generate_ulid.py` helper script for ULID generation.
   - Set up validation in CI and pre-commit hooks to verify ULID format in article front matter.
-- **TODO:** Provision self-hosted infrastructure for Researcher dependencies:
+- **DONE:** Provision self-hosted infrastructure for Researcher dependencies:
-  - Deploy a self-hosted SearXNG instance (Docker), configure engines/timeouts/rate-limits, and expose an internal `SEARXNG_URL`.
+  - **DONE:** Provision a stable runtime for the Researcher (VM/container) with private network access to SearXNG and DeepSeek endpoints.
-  - Deploy a self-hosted DeepSeek model behind an OpenAI-compatible API (e.g., vLLM gateway).
+  - **DONE:** Deploy a self-hosted DeepSeek model behind an OpenAI-compatible API (e.g., vLLM gateway).
 Expose an internal `OPENAI_BASE_URL` and set default `DEEPSEEK_MODEL`.
-  - Provision a stable runtime for the Researcher (VM/container) with private network access to SearXNG and DeepSeek endpoints.
+  - **SKIPPED:** Deploy a self-hosted SearXNG instance (Docker).
+We are using DuckDuckGo directly for MVP to avoid complexity; rate limits are managed internally.
+  - **Note:** Infrastructure setup is documented in `researcher/infra/README.md` using Docker Compose.
 - **DONE:** Initialize the Knowledgebase repository.
 Defined schema for metadata, created `scripts/build_index.py` to parse Markdown files and generate SQLite FTS5 index.
 Added dependencies in `requirements.txt`.
 - **DONE:** Initialize the Researcher agent repository.
 Set up Python project structure with README outlining the agent's workflow.
 - **DONE:** Initialize the Website repository with Next.js app.
 Configured `next.config.js` for static export.
 Created static page generation that reads from Gitopedia content.
 Set up AWS S3 and CloudFront deployment via CDK.